 Our school uses Storytime Phonics to teach reading (and writing).
-It builds children's speaking and listening skills and prepares them for learning to read by developing their phonic knowledge and skills.
-Our phonics learning links into our reading schemes; Bug Club and Oxford Reading Tree.
+It builds children's speaking and listening skills and prepares them for learning to read by developing their phonic knowledge and skills through a fun and engaging range of activities.

 Phonic Knowledge and Progression of Skills

 Seven aspects, including environmental sounds, instrumental sounds, body sounds, rhythm and rhyme, alliteration, voice sounds and oral blending (putting sounds together to make a word - for reading) and segmenting (splitting a word up into its separate sounds - for spelling).

 Learning 19 letters of the alphabet and one sound for each.
 Blending sounds together to make words.
 Segmenting words into their separate sounds.
 Beginning to read simple captions.

 The remaining 7 letters of the alphabet, one sound for each.
 Graphemes (written sounds) such as ch, oo, th representing the remaining phonemes (spoken sounds) not covered by single letters.
 Reading captions, sentences and questions.

 Children learn to blend and segment longer words with adjacent consonants, e.g. swim, clap, jump.
 Children learn more graphemes for the phonemes which they already know, plus different ways of pronouncing them.

 Working on spelling, including prefixes and suffixes, doubling and dropping letters etc.Assessment and Recording